January 29 | February 12 |

 Who is required to audition, and how are auditions scheduled?

 All undergraduate applicants and graduate performance and pedagogy applicants must pass an audition to enter the College of Music.
-All auditions for 2020-21 will be conducted via video recording submission, submitted on the Application Status Page.
-Applications submitted by December 1st are generally able to secure their first-choice audition date, but requests are honored on a first-come, first-served basis.
+Auditions are scheduled via the Music Supplemental application, submitted on the Application Status Page.
+Applicants who complete their supplemental application by December 1st are generally able to secure their first-choice audition date, but requests are honored on a first-come, first-served basis.